gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

     | As of Sep 2022, Mu v1.1.1 uses micropython 1.15 and so doesn't support some newer features.
     | The **micropython online editor** uses micropython 1.18.
     | **Thonny v4** uses micropython 1.18.
-    | When flashing from hte online editor the micropython will be flashed as well.
+    | When flashing from the online editor the micropython will be flashed as well.

 | The standard online **micropython** editor: https://python.microbit.org/v/3 is an online editor consistent with Mu editor.